fkyprianou/deved-platform/content/blog/en/evolving-the-vonage-helpdesk-with-laravel-deepgram.md

 }
 ```

 This uses Route Model Binding to take the relevant `TicketEntry` and inject it as a dependency, then pulls out the `recording_url`.
 The Vonage SDK has a useful method named `getRecording()` that will return a `StreamInterface` contained in the body.
-The `transcribeRecording()` is a custom method in this class controller that we'll get to in a moment, but assuming that a string comes back, we create a new `TicketEntry`, associate it with the ticket owner (we know this is the customer as it's an incoming webhook route) and save it to the `Ticket`
+The `transcribeRecording()` is a custom method in this class controller that we'll get to in a moment, but assuming that a string comes back, we create a new `TicketEntry`, associate it with the ticket owner (we know this is the customer as it's an incoming webhook route), and save it to the `Ticket`

 ### Deepgram Transcription

 This is the last part - getting our transcription.
 There are ways to do this asynchronously, but I've opted to do this in a synchronous way to keep it simpler.
-If you want to implement this in an async way (after all, this is data processing so it's good practise to do so), you can use a Laravel Job Queue worker, but be warned that you could well run into race condition problems (which I did).
+If you want to implement this in an async way (after all, this is data processing so it's good practice to do so), you can use a Laravel Job Queue worker, but be warned that you could well run into race condition problems (which I did).

 The transcription in the method controller is handled by the `transcribeRecording()` function, so let's take a look at that: